 Article 1 – General

+The term "Georgian Citizen" shall mean a Georgian worker arriving for temporary employment in Israel in the specific sectors and according to procedures set out in Implementation Protocols to this Agreement.

-The term "Temporary Employment" shall mean legal employment of a Georgian citizen in Israel in a specific sector, by an employer holding a valid permit issued by the Government of the State of Israel to employ a foreign worker, in accordance with Israeli national law, regulations, rules, procedures and resolutions of the Government of the State of Israel for a limited period of time, after which the Georgian national must leave Israel.
+The term "Temporary Employment" shall mean legal employment of a Georgian Citizen (holding Biometric Passport of Georgian Citizen) in Israel in a specific sector, by an employer holding a valid permit issued by the Government of the State of Israel to employ a foreign worker, in accordance with Israeli national law, regulations, rules, procedures and resolutions of the Government of the State of Israel for a limited period of time, after which the Georgian Citizen must leave Israel.

 The duration of the temporary employment in each permitted sector will be as specified in the relevant Implementation Protocol and shall not exceed the maximum permitted duration as set out in the relevant national legislation of Israel as well as per relevant resolutions of the Government of the State of Israel concerning yearly quotas for temporary foreign workers in each sector.

-The Government of the State of Israel shall facilitate issuance of visas and work permits for Georgian workers recruited for temporary employment under this Agreement in accordance with its national legislation and procedures for each specific sector.
+The Government of the State of Israel shall facilitate issuance of visas and work permits for Georgian Citizens recruited for temporary employment under this Agreement in accordance with its national legislation and procedures for each specific sector.

-The maximum number of workers from Georgia who may be employed for a temporary period of time under this Agreement in each permitted sector shall be set out in an Implementation Protocol for the specific sector and will be subject to quotas for temporary foreign workers stipulated in Israeli Governmental resolutions, as well as, the number of job offers received from employers in Israel.
+The maximum number of workers from GeorgiaGeorgian Citizens who may be employed for a temporary period of time under this Agreement in each permitted sector shall be set out in an Implementation Protocol for the specific sector and will be subject to quotas for temporary foreign workers stipulated in Israeli Governmental resolutions, as well as, the number of job offers received from employers in Israel.
 Nothing in this Agreement or in an Implementation Protocol shall be construed as an obligation of Israel to recruit workers from Georgia or as giving exclusivity for recruiting workers from Georgia.

 The workers, carrying out temporary employment as set out in the relevant Implementation Protocol, shall not be entitled to carry out any other paid labour activity or employment in any sector other than the sector for which they were issued a visa and a work permit.

-Each Party shall endeavour to take reasonable necessary actions to protect Georgian temporary workers' rights in accordance with its relevant laws and regulations.
+Each Party shall endeavour to take reasonable necessary actions to protect Georgian temporary workersCitizens labour and universally recognized human rights in accordance with its relevant laws and regulations.

 Article 2 –Objectives